-Each university may require higher admission standards.
-To increase the chance of admission, one should exceed these minimum requirements:
+A university may have higher admission standards.
+To increase the likelihood of admission, a student should exceed these minimum requirements:

 - 1. graduate from an accredited secondary school or successful completion of the GED - 2. complete the following 19 academic units: - a.
-English 4 units 3 units must include substantial writing components - b.
-Mathematics 4 units Algebra I or higher - c.
-Natural Sciences 3 units 2 units must include a laboratory component - d.
-Social Sciences 3 units - e.
-Foreign Languages 2 units same language - f.
-Electives 3 units State University System approved course - 3. submit official SAT or ACT scores - 4. meet appropriate levels within the State University System minimum eligibility index.
+English: 4 units (3 units must include substantial writing components) - b.
+Mathematics: 4 units (Algebra I or higher) - c.
+Natural Sciences: 3 units (2 units must include a laboratory component) - d.
+Social Studies: 3 units - e.
+World Languages: 2 units (must be in same language) - f.
+Electives 3 units in courses approved by the State University System of Florida - 3. submit official SAT or ACT scores - 4. meet the standards of the State University System minimum eligibility index.
 The State University System Sliding Scale is used to determine the minimum SAT/ACT score necessary based on one's GPA.
 This index is updated on a yearly basis.

-ADVANCED PLACEMENT COURSES
+ADVANCED PLACEMENT COURSES AND DUAL ENROLLMENT

-Immaculata-La Salle offers the following Advanced Placement (AP) courses: AP Art History, AP Biology, AP Chemistry, AP Physics, AP Environmental Science, AP Calculus - AB and BC, AP Macroeconomics, AP United States History, AP European History, AP US Government, AP Comparative Government, AP English Language and Composition, AP English Literature and Composition, AP Spanish Language, AP Spanish Literature, AP Seminar, AP Research and AP French Language.
+Immaculata-La Salle offers the following Advanced Placement (AP) courses: AP Art History, AP Biology, AP Chemistry, AP Physics I, AP Environmental Science, AP Calculus (AB and BC), AP Macroeconomics, AP United States History, AP European History, AP World History: Modern, AP US Government, AP Comparative Government, AP English Language and Composition, AP English Literature and Composition, AP Spanish Language, AP Spanish Literature, AP Seminar, AP Research, AP French Language, and AP Italian Language.
 The AP exam fee(s) will be added to the student's financial account.
 Students taking an AP course are required to take the Advanced Placement exam for college credit at the end of the year.
 To fully prepare for these examinations, students may be required by their teachers to attend special sessions before and/or after school or on weekends.
 Any Advanced Placement (AP) Course selected by the student, approved by the department head, and for which the student has been scheduled and is attending, may not be dropped for any reason.